JanSvoboda16/TeraVoxel/README.md

 ## Startup and Configuration
 ### Server configuration
 In "appsettings.json" fill in the "StoragePath" which represents the directory where data will be stored.
 You can also edit "SegmentSize" which represents the size of one voxel block.
 The default value is 256 and this value is optimal.
+The "CompressionLevel" parameter affects the lossless compression level of individual block files.
+Too high a compression level can slow down processing considerably.

 ### Server Compiling
 Depend on your deployment.
 For local usage just build on the release profile.